thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/users.md

   ![image](/images/user-guide/ui/users/ce/home-dashboard-no-toolbar.png)

 The dashboard with the enabled toolbar is shown in the picture below.
 The user can set real-time ranges and export the dashboard.
-Likewise, set the fullscreen mode of each dashboard part.

    ![image](/images/user-guide/ui/users/ce/home-dashboard-toolbar.png)